nalinshivaprasad16/nalinshivaprasad16/README.md

 - 👋 Hi, I’m @nalinshivaprasad
 - 👀 I’m interested in ...
-AZURE , DEVOPS and  ZABBIX
+AZURE, DEVOPS and  ZABBIX
 - 🌱 I’m currently learning ...
 AZURE AND DEVOPS
 - 💞️ I’m looking to collaborate on ...AZURE
--  🌱 Skills   :Azure ,Azure monitoring ,Zabbix , Tivoli , infrastructure and application monitoring
+-  🌱 Skills:Azure monitoring, Zabbix, Tivoli Monitoring, infrastructure and application monitoring
 - 📫 How to reach me ...nalinshivaprasad@gmail.com